Health

 Recommended vaccines

-In addition to mandatory vaccines, there are recommended vaccines that protect against:
+In addition to the mandatory ones, there are recommended vaccines that protect against:

 • rotavirus infection;